ton-community/ton-docs/docs/develop/getting-started.md

 # Getting Started

-By community efforts there are already several tutorials available for new TON developers.
+Thanks to community efforts, there are already several tutorials available for new TON developers.
 Feel free to focus on the approach that suits the best for you.

 ## Smart Contracts development

 :::tip starter tip
-These materials are the best for newcomers to the TON development.
+These materials are best for newcomers to the TON development.
 :::

 Right now, there are three great approaches to start developing TON smart contracts: